CAAPIM/Tutorials/ca-apim-otk-and-ifttt/README.md

 - https://otk-ifttt.tutorial.com/tutorial/otk/ifttt/bank
 - Login using **admin/password** or **mr_ifttt/Mr_ift_@234pas$word**
 - Select the menu item *Account Management* from the left and get an overview of available accounts.
-  - that menu is the only ones that works!
+  - that menu is the only one that works!

 If all these above steps were successful, you are good to go!
 Our IFTTT endpoints and OTK are up and running!